Fairness Index survey is live. Score your governance system in 5–8 minutes — contribute to the world’s first governance fairness dataset.

 It must be structural.

-Equitism holds that people have a right not just to vote, but to live under governance systems architecturally designed to be fair.
-The lock in the logo represents enforceability — fairness built in, not dependent on goodwill.
+Equitism — developed by A.N.M.
+Nuruddin — holds that people have a right not just to vote, but to live under governance systems architecturally designed to be fair.
+The scales represent justice.
+The lock represents enforceability.
+The orbital rings represent global systemic scope.

 1